Tesla turns up heat on rivals with global price cuts | Business

 Tesla turns up heat on rivals with global price cuts

-Wedbush analyst Dan Ives said the move could boost global deliveries by 12-15% this year and shows Musk on the offensive.
-"This is a clear shot across the bow at European automakers and US stalwarts (GM and Ford) that Tesla is not going to play nice in the sandbox with an EV price war now underway," Ives said in a research note.
+Shares were down 3.6% on Friday, following the stock's worst year since its inception due to delivery issues and growing competition.
+Tesla lowered prices across the United States, Europe, the Middle East and Africa, following a series of cuts last week in Asia, in what analysts saw as a clear shot at both smaller rivals that have been bleeding cash and legacy automakers aggressively ramping up electric vehicle production.

-Tesla has slashed prices globally on its electric vehicles by as much as 20%, extending an aggressive discounting strategy and challenging rivals after missing Wall Street delivery estimates for 2022.
+Tesla Inc has slashed prices globally on its electric vehicles by as much as 20%, extending an aggressive discounting effort and challenging rivals after missing Wall Street delivery estimates for 2022.

-The move, which prompted a 5.6% fall in Tesla's shares, came after CEO Elon Musk warned that the prospect of recession and higher interest rates meant it could lower prices to sustain volume growth at the expense of profit.
+The move marks a reversal from the automaker's strategy over the last two years when new vehicle orders exceeded supply.
+It comes after CEO Elon Musk warned that the prospect of recession and higher interest rates meant it could lower prices to sustain growth at the expense of profit.
 Musk acknowledged last year that prices had become "embarrassingly high" and could hurt demand.

-The lower pricing across the U.S., Europe, Middle East and Africa, following a series of cuts last week in Asia, marks a reversal from the strategy the automaker had pursued through much of 2021 and 2022 when new vehicle orders exceeded supply.
-A reduction in cost inflation was also a factor in reducing prices in its top European market, a spokesperson for Tesla Germany said, without specifying which costs had fallen.
+Shares were down 3.6% on Friday, following the stock's worst year since its inception due to delivery issues and growing competition.

+Tesla lowered prices across the United States, Europe, the Middle East and Africa, following a series of cuts last week in Asia, in what analysts saw as a clear shot at both smaller rivals that have been bleeding cash and legacy automakers aggressively ramping up electric vehicle production.
+"Competition is coming and they are responding with price cuts," said Thomas Hayes, chairman and managing member at Great Hill Capital.

-The U.S. price cuts on its global top-sellers the Model 3 sedan and Model Y crossover SUV, were between 6% and 20%, Reuters calculations showed, with the basic Model Y now costing$52,990, down from $65,990.
-That is before an up to $7,500 federal tax credit that took effect for many electric vehicles at the start of January.
+The discounts may make EV cars affordable to people who were previously priced out of the market.
+U.S. and French buyers could take advantage of both the discounts and federal tax credits available in both countries for certain electric vehicle purchases.
+The U.S. price cuts on Tesla's global top-sellers the Model 3 sedan and Model Y crossover SUV were between 6% and 20%, Reuters calculations showed, with the basic Model Y now costing $52,990, down from $65,990.

-It also reduced prices in Austria, Switzerland and France.
-The cuts may make EV cars affordable to people who may have been previously priced out of the market.
+Those cuts are before a $7,500 U.S. federal tax credit that took effect for many electric vehicles on Jan.
+1 that could bring discounts to more than 30%.
+Tesla also cut prices for its Model X luxury crossover SUV and Model S sedan in the United States.

+DISCOUNTS KICK IN MORE SUBSIDIES IN FRANCE, U.S. A spokesperson for Tesla Germany said lower cost inflation was also a factor in reducing prices in its top European market, without specifying which costs had fallen.

 In France, customers buying the Model 3 for 44,990 euros will now get a further reduction through a government subsidy of 5,000 euros on an EV scheme with a threshold of 47,000 euros.
 For a U.S. buyer of the long-range Model Y, the new Tesla price combined with the U.S. subsidy amounts to a discount of 31%.
-In addition, the move broadened the vehicles in Tesla's line-up eligible for the Biden administration tax credit.
+The move broadens the vehicles in Tesla's line-up eligible for the Biden administration tax credit.

 'PUNCH IN THE GUT' Tesla fans and customers complained the price cuts disadvantaged those who had recently bought a vehicle, leaving them with a lower second-hand value.

 Greg Woodfill in Seattle, who bought a Model Y in December, had considered waiting until the new year to get the U.S. subsidy, but was lured by a discount at the time of $3,750.
-"It's a punch in the gut, to be honest," he told Reuters on Friday, adding that it feels unfair Tesla sought to boost fourth quarter sales with discounts, only to cut prices a month later.
+"It's a punch in the gut, to be honest," he told Reuters on Friday, adding that it feels unfair Tesla sought to boost fourth-quarter sales with discounts, only to cut prices even more a month later.

 "If they knew they would drop the price this much, they should have just done it in December."
 In China, where Tesla cut prices last week by 6-13.5%, owners protested at delivery centres, calling for compensation.